 What is GDPR?

 GDPR means "General Data Protection Regulation."
-It is a European privacy law that came into effect from 25 May 2018 to regulate the collection, use, and processing of personal information of the individuals living in the European Union.
-Proper guidelines are there to prevent any misuse of personal data.
+It is a European privacy law that came into effect on 25 May 2018 to regulate the collection, use, and processing of personal information of the European Union individuals.
+These guidelines are aimed at preventing any misuse of personal data.

-GDPR governs the collection and further use of email addresses by the businesses.
-The main aim is to protect the personal information of the individuals.
+As GDPR governs the collection and further use of email addresses by businesses, it has great implications for an email marketer.
 The law extends to the European companies and the companies which are doing business with any European contact.

 European Union has defined personal data as any information which relates to an individual.
 It can be his or her private, professional, or public life information, from a name, a photo, an email address, bank details, their posts on social networking websites, their medical information, or even, computer's IP address.